Q-Interline technology. Statistics illustration

 • Effect of environmental variance

-Words that describes how close you are on average to the right values include
+Different words can be used to describe the same.
+Words that describe how close you are on average to the right values include:

 • Accuracy